lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 Each external PSK MUST be derived from at least 128 bits of entropy, and MUST be at least 128 bits long.
 Deriving a shared secret from a password or other low-entropy sources is not secure.
 The cryptographic strength of EDHOC-PSK depends on the cipher suite.
 For current cipher suites (0-6 and 24-25), EDHOC-PSK provides a minimum of 64-bit security against online brute force attacks and a minimum of 128-bit security against offline brute force attacks.
 To break 64-bit security against online brute force, an attacker would on average have to send 4.3 billion messages per second for 68 years, which is infeasible in constrained IoT radio technologies.
 A successful forgery of the AEAD authentication tag in EDHOC-PSK breaks the security of all future application data derived from the session, while a forgery in the subsequent application protocol (e.g., OSCORE {{RFC8613}}) typically only breaks the security of the forged packet.

-Similar to TLS 1.3 {{?RFC8446}}, EDHOC-PSK takes a conservative approach to PSK usage by binding each PSK to a specific KDF through the associated EDHOC hash algorithm.
-A PSK MUST only be used with cipher suites that employ the same EDHOC hash algorithm.
-For externally provisioned PSKs, the associated EDHOC hash algorithm MUST be provisioned together with the PSK.
-For resumption PSKs, the associated EDHOC hash algorithm is the one negotiated in the EDHOC session in which the resumption PSK was established.
+Similar to TLS 1.3 {{?RFC8446}}, EDHOC-PSK takes a conservative approach to PSK usage by binding each PSK to a specific cipher suite.
+A PSK MUST only be used with its associated cipher suite.
+For externally provisioned PSKs, the associated cipher suite MUST be provisioned together with the PSK.
+For resumption PSKs, the associated cipher suite is the one negotiated in the EDHOC session in which the resumption PSK was established.

+## Cipher Suite Requirements for Resumption

+When using a resumption PSK derived from a previous EDHOC exchange:

+  1. The resumption PSK MUST only be used with the same cipher suite from which it was derived.
+  2. Implementations MUST maintain a mapping between each resumption PSK and its originating cipher suite to enforce this requirement.
+  3. If a resumption PSK is combined with a different cipher suite, the Responder MUST reject the ongoing EDHOC session.

 ## Downgrade Protection